Krunal234/ProjectWork/README.md

+This is a basic Expense Tracker app.
+I am working on "Account" part in this app.
+"Account" will store data of your credit-debit info with your friends.
+It will help to track your money with peoples.

 1)To use these code files, you need to download it.

 2)Then Open terminal to the folder in which you have these codes.